 Print Media Departmental Philosophy

 The Print Media department is characterized by an expanded concept of printmaking through interdisciplinary practice.
 This expansive approach to print as process allows for innovation with traditional and new print media.
 A print can exist as a drawing, graphic, photograph, sculpture, video, sound file, digital file or performance.
 The department supports a broad investigation of print media.
-It builds a framework for critique beginning with the historic role of print as a Democratic Voice and continuing with media ecology and the circulation of images in the 21st Century.
+It builds a framework for critique beginning with the historic role of print as a Democratic Voice and continues with media ecology and the circulation of images in the 21st Century.

 Challenge begins in the studio.
 Each student that enters the department should have a high level of self-motivation to create work, a restless curiosity about self and world, the maturity to handle the interface of life and creative practice and be willing to work with others for mutual artistic growth within a constructive but demanding learning environment.